Dani926/oss-repo-template/labs/lab-01/report.md

 2. Suggest alternative resources.
 I try to make a habit of always doing research before I ask a question, but sometimes I do not know where to look for answers or how to differentiate good resources from bad ones.
 It also happens that sometimes the way one resource explains something makes a lot more sense to me than the way another resource explained it, so if an instructor or TA can point me to resources that are trusted and/or have a different approach to explaining it can be very helpful.

 ## Free Culture - Chapter 3
+To be honest I am not sure what I was supposed to get out of reading the chapter, but what I did get was angry.
+Jesse appears to have done nothing wrong.
+He was using technology in the manner I think it is supposed to be used in, which is to make lives easier and solve problems.
+His actions seem to embody the very idea behind open source and it is astonishing that he was punished for it.